Checking Criminal Records in Germany

 The Schengen Information System

-The Schengen Information System works similarly to the INPOL German system but extends to most countries in Europe.
+The Schengen Information System works similarly to the INPOL German system but extends to most European countries.
 The SIS allows police forces around Europe to cooperate and share information, aiming to make Europe safer.
 It is a search file in which police forces can enter alerts on particular individuals and objects relating to criminal activity.
 The alert issued will inform authorities across Europe how to act should they find the individual in question.
 In practice, having an alert attached to your name can result in you not being issued a Schengen Zone visa.

-As the SIS is a common search file, the investigation and case data are not stored.
+As the SIS is a standard search file, the investigation and case data are not stored.
 In other words, the criminal file of the suspect is not stored.
 However, instructions concerning the arrest and freezing of the evidence are kept.
 Additional information concerning a suspect can be shared by SIS when there has been a hit on the system.

 Schlun & Elseven Logo